 After the discovery phase, a hearing in front of the AWCC will take place.
 These hearings are not as formal as a court trial.
 Once each side presents their evidence and case, the matter will be decided by the administrative law judge.

 If you are once again unsatisfied with the decision, you are entitled to file an appeal with the Arkansas Court of Appeals.
 This must be filed within thirty days of the Commission’s decision.
-The appeals process is complicated and frustrating, so it is crucial to have an experienced Arkansas workers’ compensation attorney in our corner.
+The appeals process is complicated and frustrating, so it is crucial to have our experienced Arkansas workers’ compensation attorneys in our corner.

-Call Our Arkansas Workers’ Compensation Attorney for a Free Consultation
+Call Our Arkansas Workers’ Compensation Attorneys for a Free Consultation

 If you have been hurt at work or suffer from illness or another work-related medical condition, call Ken Kieklak, Attorney at Law.
 Ken is an Arkansas and Fayetteville, AR worker’s compensation attorney dedicated to providing professional and vigorous representation to his clients.
 Call (479) 316-0438 to schedule a free consultation.